How to Record Flexible Actions in Photoshop (1)

 Next example is using selections to record flexible actions which depends on aspect ratio.
 Actually actions will work with different ratio but best result is with fixed 3:2 ratio.
 You can download sample files for Collage From Single Image Actions and play around with them.

-Recording actions using Insert Path commandOne of most asked questions in Photoshop and Lightroom group on Facebook, where I am one of administrators, is about watermarking and batch processing.
+Recording actions using Insert Path commandOne of most asked questions is about watermarking and batch processing.
 Entire process is not complicated you just need instructions.
 In this post we will record simple action with 2 steps which will always insert your signature exactly at the same position in document and signature size will vary depend on image size.
 With huge image you will have bigger signature while with small images signature will be small and proportional to image size.
 You are controlling proportions of signature versus image size.
 The only dependency is on aspect ratio, all images that you want to process must have same aspect ratio but can be at any size or resolution.
 Since it is action with 2 steps only you can record couple of them, later we will explore and other possibilities.
 For now, lets keep it simple to get started.